Peeeeteer/r3f-mini-course/database/chrome-extension/4/hint2.md

 ###### Hint 2: Google is your friend

-Try googling this
+Try googling/AI this
 ```bash
 chrome extension check url change
 ```

-I found a lot of useful information, do some googling and researching.
+I found a lot of useful information, do some research.

 You Got This. 🙌